 If you’re a non-custodial parent who is moving out of the state There are some items you must know about child support.

-First If you’re in possession of already a child support agreement, you’ll be required to inform the court and your other parent of your change.
+- First If you have already a child support agreement, you’ll be required to inform the court and your other parent of your change.
 The court could require you to amend the child support order you have in place depending on the changes in the circumstances.

 Time Management